wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-cloning.md

 To clone an existing web app within the same region, the user will need to create a new resource group and a new app service plan in the same region, and then using the following PowerShell command to clone the web app

     $destapp = New-AzureRmWebApp -ResourceGroupName NewAzureResourceGroup -Name dest-webapp -Location "China East" -AppServicePlan NewAppServicePlan -SourceWebApp $srcap
+

-## Cloning an existing App to an Azure Environment ##
+## Cloning an existing App to an App Service Environment ##

-Scenario: An existing web app in China East region, the user would like to clone the contents to a new web app to an existing Azure Environment (ASE).
+Scenario: An existing web app in China East region, the user would like to clone the contents to a new web app to an existing App Service Environment (ASE).

 Knowing the resource group name that contains the source web app, we can use the following PowerShell command to get the source web app's information (in this case named source-webapp):